JCGit2018/truffle-splitter/README.md

 - add some method to close this contract....
 - consider log for contract creation
 - increase tests and add some wrong scenario
+- how check event in test?
+- how check expected exception in test?
+- what about network where the contract is  deployed?

 ### Missings (just for now?)